 The day trip options from Toulouse are many, and every option is truly worth a visit.
 Here are just a few ideas of trips:

 - Bordeaux, a thriving city filled with shops, amazing historic attractions and nestled in the heart of wine country.
 It's about two hours away by train.

 - Carcassonne features an entire city that is a castle, in La Cité, the medieval fortified upper city.
 It's about 45 minutes away by train.

-- To the north east, Albi has a remarkable episcopal centre, now a UNESCO World Heritage Site.
-Albi is also known as the home town of the great, and in his time, notorious painter, Toulouse-Lautrec.
+- To the northeast, Albi has a remarkable episcopal center, now a UNESCO World Heritage Site.
+Albi is also known as the hometown of the great, and in his time, notorious painter, Toulouse-Lautrec.
 Visit the museum for a walk past all those wonderful posters of Parisian life.